nordfjord/mithrilexamples/readme.md

 example 4 is one of my favourites since it shows how powerful the redrawing system is (try selecting a few rows of the table as they are changin, and be amazed that the selection holds through redraw).

+in the components directory you can see my components based version of todoMVC.
 # Regarding Flux

 Since flux is all the rage right now it might be good to talk about mithril and flux.